gh6st66/Unwritten-godot-/docs/OPEN_QUESTIONS.md

 # Open Questions

-- Beat JSON schema and scheduler behavior
-- Location and format of `ParserService.gd` tests
+- Integration points for beat triggers of type `echo`, `mask`, and `manual`.
-- Clarify which `godot/src/` modules provide verbs and nouns to port
+- Clarify which `godot/src/` modules provide verbs and nouns to port.

-Additional context or specifications are required before implementing the verb/noun conversions, beat porting, and scheduler tests.
+Further guidance is needed for the above items.